luke-gru/riml/README.md

 Note that, like 'echo' which isn't a builtin function (:h functions) but is still legal Riml, 'execute' is also allowed as it takes a string.
-This is extremely useful, as we can now use execute with a string that allows interpolation.
+This is extremely useful, as we can now use execute with a string that allows interpolation!

 Imagine having to write a grammar rule for the following: